-There are four other book-length fictions by Fuller.
+There are five other book-length fictions by Fuller.
 The Adventures of Speedfall explores ghost stories and locked-room mysteries in comic mode.
 The Burning Boys is set on the Lancashire coast during World War Two and explores the mysteriously related relationships and experiences of a badly disfigured pilot and those of a young boy.
 A Skin Diary recounts the experiences of a pregnant Welsh farm girl from the point of view of the embryo during the precise weeks of gestation (it is invisibly structured upon the categories of Roget’s Thesaurus).
 The Memoirs of Laetitia Horsepole is a first-person account of an indomitable 18th-century woman painter, shipwrecked on Madagascar and outliving five husbands.
 The latest, Flawed Angel, is a teasing tale of French deserters at the court of an oriental ruler who finds that he cannot rationally order his life.
 It is a modern Arabian Nights tale, with multiple themes of beauty and deformity, terror of death and philosophical calm, erotic longing and fantastical escapism. .
 For an account of the latest, The Clock in the Forest is an experiment in setting a fictional narrative within an autobiographical framework: the composer Maurice Arne and his family are invented, but the narrator is the 18 year-old Fuller, in the middle of his National Service.
 Loser is an investigation of suburban right-wing prejudice, in the form of a gruesome thriller.